abhishektripathi24/platform-setup/redis/README.md

     make test
     ```

-2. Configure OS: This will remove all the warnings in redis-server logs.
+2. Configure OS: This will remove all the warnings in redis-server logs
     ```bash
     # Swap space
     sudo sysctl vm.swappiness=1 # Temporary